Do People with Diabetes Need to Avoid Sexual Activity

 In Men

-Long-term high blood sugar levels may damage nerves and blood vessels, a condition known as diabetic neuropathy.
-This can lead to difficulties with erections—ranging from shorter duration to complete erectile dysfunction.
-Men with diabetes are also more prone to fluctuations in blood sugar levels during sexual activity, which can cause fatigue and discomfort, reducing sexual satisfaction.
+Long-term high blood sugar levels can damage nerves and blood vessels, a condition known as diabetic neuropathy.
+This may lead to erectile difficulties, ranging from weaker erections to complete dysfunction.

 In Women